Arthur Braxton runs away from school. He hides out in an abandoned building, an Edwardian public baths. He finds a naked woman swimming in the pool.

 ‘This thoroughly modern retelling is everything a fairy tale should be: strange, beautiful and wholly unexpected.’
 Tanya Byrne (Heart-Shape Bruise)

 ‘This beautifully told and sometimes disturbing tale will intrigue as it reaches its dramatic conclusion’.
-Bella.
+Bella magazine.

 ‘… I’d recommend you request The Drowning of Arthur Braxton by Caroline Smailes, one of the most unusual and talented writers around (for more info, visit her website).
 This is a reimagining of three Greek myths and a compelling and harrowing modern fairy tale.’
 Stuart Evers on NetGalley